foxthefox/ioBroker.musiccast/README.md

 * npm install https://github.com/foxthefox/ioBroker.musiccast/tarball/master --production

 ## Settings
-In admin settings the IP address and the type has to be configred.
+The admin page the "+" can be used for adding manually the IP address, DeviceID, Type and Name.
-The adapter currently does not support discovery function.
+Press the search button for discovery.
+If you have multiple devices, you have to hit the button multiple times until all devices are discovered.
+Unfortunately the discovery returns only one object at the time and this could be any of your MusicCast devices.

 ## available Objects
 The following objects are currently implemented: